jina-ai/jina/docs/how-to/gpu-executor.md

 )
 ```

-Here we mounted the `~/.cache` directory, because this is where pre-built transformer models are saved in our case.
-But this could also be any custom directory - depends on the Python package you are using, and how you specify the model loading path.
+We mounted the `~/.cache` directory, because that's where pre-built transformer models are saved.
+But this could be any custom directory - depending on the Python package you are using, and how you specify the model loading path.

-Now, if we run `python main.py` again you can see that no downloading happens inside the container, and that the encoding starts faster.
+Run `python main.py` again and you can see that no downloading happens inside the container, and that encoding starts faster.

 ## Using GPU with Hub Executors

 We now saw how to use GPU with our Executor locally, and when using it in a Docker container.
-What about when we use Executors from Jina Hub, is there any difference?
+What about when we use Executors from Jina Hub - is there any difference?

 Nope!
-Not only that, many of the Executors on Jina Hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag (see [Jina Hub tags](hub_tags)).
-Let's modify our example to use the pre-built `TransformerTorchEncoder` from Jina Hub
+Not only that, many Executors on Jina Hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag (see [Jina Hub tags](hub_tags)).
+Let's modify our example to use the pre-built `TransformerTorchEncoder` from Jina Hub:

 ```diff
 f = Flow().add(